 The Mood Disorder Inpatient Unit offers patients individualized attention to achieve the best possible outcomes.
 Patients are actively engaged in their treatment both in the facility and after discharge.
 Customized treatment plans are developed based on each patient’s unique needs.

-In addition to group therapy, we offer a number of specialized therapies.
+In addition to group therapy, we offer a number of Treatment Modalities.

 Patients who participate in art therapy explore their emotions through painting, drawing, sculpting, and other creative arts.
-As a form of nonverbal therapy, art allows people to express themselves in ways that complement traditional talk therapy.
+As other forms of communication begin to become difficult in older adults, art can help them discover new ways to express themselves.

 Therapy dogs visit our mood disorder unit each week to spend time with our patients.
 Many people find that the presence of a dog can be calming and reduce stress.
 Therapy dogs are not service animals; they are dogs with gentle temperaments that have been trained to interact with patients.
 They are not present to perform a particular task for the patients.
 Instead, they are there simply to provide companionship and comfort.

 We help patients achieve their treatment goals by offering the following services:

 - Intensive daily treatment that include cognitive behavioral therapy, support and discussion groups, recreational and relaxation activities, and goal-directed individual time

 - Education sessions addressing stress management, medication management, work/life balance, communication skills, and planning and goal setting

 - Daily visits by the treatment team, led by a psychiatrist to assess progress